pg9-dev/auth2/readme.md

 }
 ```

-#### Acknowledgement
+# Acknowledgement

 This project is based on tutorials by youtuber Ben Awad.
-Here is a link to Ben's channel, like, share and follow his channel to support him.
+Here is a link to Ben's channel:https://www.youtube.com/user/99baddawg; like, share and follow his channel if you appreciate the content.